Certified Clinical Research Coordinator (CCRC) Salary

 Popular Skills for Certified Clinical Research Coordinator (CCRC)

 Certified Clinical Research Coordinators who responded to the survey indicated only a few skills that they use on the job.
 Most notably, skills in Oncology, Clinical Research, Clinical Data Management, and Phlebotomy are correlated to pay that is above average.
-Skills that pay less than market rate include Regulatory Compliance.
+Skills that are correlated to lower pay, on the other hand, include Regulatory Compliance.
 Those familiar with Clinical Research also tend to know Phlebotomy.

 Pay by Experience Level for Certified Clinical Research Coordinator (CCRC)